rephillips/remove_corrupted_bucket/README.md

-**2.)** create a file called bucket_guid.txt listing the bucket and guid of peer which holds the bucket on the cluster manager in $SPLUNK_HOME/bin
+**2.)** create a file called bucket_guid.txt listing the bucket and guid of peer which holds the bucket on the cluster manager in $SPLUNK_HOME/bin.
+These are the buckets and indexer guids where you will remove the buckets from the peer with the remove_from_peer curl command in step 3 below.

 ie: